tejjeenu/Leetcode-RAG-Agent/README.md

 - Answer evaluation and performance-based plan adjustments
 - Topic-specific practice and customizable daily learning goals
 - Secure progress and problem tracking with **Firebase**
-- Backend logic using **FastAPI** to manage spaced repetition, topic recommendations, and adaptive learning (code in seperate repo)
+- Backend logic using **FastAPI** to manage spaced repetition, topic recommendations, and adaptive learning

 ---